top of page

 Perinatal mood disorders and other reproductive mental health issues are deeply personal and may leave you feeling isolated.
 Sharing space, difficult emotions, and worries with a psychologist who has experience in this area may help you feel less alone and provide help and healing to you.

 How does Sensorimotor Psychotherapy help?
 SP is a therapy which connects traditional psychotherapy with somatic-oriented therapy.
-This therapy focuses on mind-body-spirit holism.

 Many of us grew up with strong explicit or implicit messages around having children, being children, raising children, responsibility, perfection, achievement, sacrifice, benefit, roles, etc. which come into or change focus during this journey.